Software QA and Testing Frequently-Asked-Questions, Part 1

 - mutation testing - a method for determining if a set of test data or test cases is useful, by deliberately introducing various code changes ('bugs') and retesting with the original test data/cases to determine if the 'bugs' are detected.
 Proper implementation requires large computational resources.

-- poor requirements - if requirements are unclear, incomplete, too general, and not testable, there may be problems.
+- poor requirements or user stories - if these are unclear, incomplete, too general, or not testable, there may be problems.

 - unrealistic schedule - if too much work is crammed in too little time, problems are inevitable.